KiFoundation/ki-networks/Testnet/kichain-t-2/README.md

 kicli keys add <wallet-name> --home ./kicli/
 ```

-4. Share the address of the created validator wallet with us.
-We will feed your wallet with some tokens **after** launch.
+4. Share the address of the created validator wallet on Discord (#testnet-challenge channel) to get some tokens to create your validator.
+Other users or team members will be able to send you few TKIs **after** the launch.

 5. Download the Genesis: